 Another interesting option for families looking to do a water burial, or scattering at sea, is Flow, the Ice Urn.
 This patented urn was developed by a leading funeral home group based in Montreal has received multiple prestigious design awards.
 It is currently be launched in the U.S. Given it’s made entirely from ice, the Ice Urn is one of the most eco-friendly memorial options available.
 It gracefully floats on the water until it slowly melts and disperses the ashes in water.

 With the large and growing number of people now choosing to be cremated in Washington and nationwide, new memorial options for cremated ashes continue to be introduced.
 With such great options, many people find it to be a challenge to decide on only one memorial for a loved one and elect to do multiple memorials, each with a portion of the ashes.
-This can include a Living Urn tree burial, making a diamond or stone from some of the ashes, or including a portion of the ashes in jewelry.
+This can include a Living Urn tree burial, placing the ashes in a Living Urn Indoors with a bonsai tree or houseplant, making a diamond or stone from some of the ashes, or including a portion of the ashes in jewelry.

 If you're interested in learning more about cremation and the cost breakdown of what products or services can be included, click here.